Does Rolling Your Feet Help With Shin Splints? | 321 STRONG Answers

 Can I roll directly on my shin bone?No. Never apply direct pressure to the tibia itself.
 The shin bone is the injured structure in shin splints, so pressing directly on it can increase pain and slow healing.
 Roll the muscle tissue alongside the bone, the calf, and the foot arch instead.

 How long does it take for rolling to help shin splints?Most runners notice reduced tightness within a few sessions.
-For active shin splints, consistent daily rolling over 1-2 weeks typically produces meaningful improvement in morning soreness and post-run stiffness.
+For active shin splints, consistent daily rolling over 1-2 weeks typically produces noticeable improvement in morning soreness and post-run stiffness.
 Full resolution depends on load management alongside the rolling routine.

 Should I roll before or after running with shin splints?Both.
 A brief pre-run roll (30-60 seconds per area) warms up the tissue and reduces early-run tightness.
 A longer post-run session (1-2 minutes per area) flushes out the tissue when it's most receptive to recovery work.
 If you only have time for one, prioritize the post-run session.